 - Backed by Burris Forever Warranty

-Our Verdict on the Fullfield 2 Scope
+Our Verdict On The Fullfield 2 Scope

-According to the bull’s-eye, the Burris Fullfield II will land you in the inner bull’s-eye.
-It’s a very popular scope for very good reason.
-If you can get past the focus and power ring being one and the same, you’ll be a converted fan too.
-We are already converted, that is why the Fullfield earned its place in our line-up of the best rifle scopes priced below $200.
+According to the bull's-eye, the Burris Fullfield II will land you in the inner bull's-eye.
+It's a very popular scope for very good reason.
+If you can get past the focus and power ring being one and the same, you'll be a converted fan too.
+We are already converted, that is why the Fullfield earned its place in our line-up of the best rifle scopes under $200.

 However, to go the normal route of a separate focus and power ring, you'll want the Burris Droptine 3-9X40 scope.
 There's not much difference when it comes to price, but you might want to check out its knurly turrets!
 It's a neat, entry-level, all-purpose scope for the field.

 You could always have a look at what the Redfield Revolution 3-9X40 sports.
 It has some neat features that might just rob you away from buying a Burris.
 But, hey!
 Having options when it comes to choosing your rifle scope is the name of the game, right?

 Burris caters to quality, and quality caters to hunters.
 In the food chain, Burris is at the top.
 With their scopes, they'll help you fill your tag, fill your hunting fix, and fill your tummy.
 You'll be full and sated until next hunting season.
 We guess that's why it's called a Fullfield right?
 Not really, but good enough.